alexandrecuer/smartgrid/Themis/adding_Sonoff_DW1_Wireless_Magnetic_Door.md

 Some github projects focused on developping opensource firmwares for the Sonoff RF Bridge 533, such as [openMQTTgateway](https://github.com/1technophile/OpenMQTTGateway) and [espurna](https://github.com/xoseperez/espurna)

+These developments are based on the [rc-switch library](https://github.com/sui77/rc-switch) for radio functionalities and on the [pubsubclient Arduino Client](https://github.com/knolleary/pubsubclient) for the MQTT part

 With minimal effort, it is possible to use the sonoff DW1 in Themis or Emoncms

 # soldering pin header to connect a UART2USB programming cable